getsentry/sentry-docs/src/_includes/common/errors-breadcrumbs.md

 Each crumb in the trail includes:

-`timestamp`

-A timestamp representing when the breadcrumb occurred.
-The format is either a string as defined in RFC 3339 or a numeric (integer or float) value representing the number of seconds that have elapsed since the Unix epoch.

-`type`

-A semi internal attribute `type` can control the type of the breadcrumb.
-By default, all breadcrumbs are recoded as `default`, which makes it appear as a log entry.
-Other types are available that influence how they are rendered:

-- `default`: The default breadcrumb rendering
-- `http`: Renders the breadcrumb as HTTP request
-- `error`: Renders the breadcrumb as a hard error

-The type is not used exclusively to customize the rendering.
-We **do not recommend** changing the type from the default.

-`category`

-A category under which to label the event.
-This crumb is similar to a logger name, and will let you more easily understand the area an event took place, such as `auth`.

-`message`
+Message

-A string describing the event; it is rendered as text with all whitespace preserved.
+: A string describing the event.
+It is rendered as text with all whitespace preserved.
 Often used as a drop-in for a traditional log message.

-`data`
+Data

-A key-value mapping of metadata around the event.
-This crumb is frequently used instead of message, but may also be used in addition.
+: A key-value mapping of metadata around the event.
+This is often used instead of message, but may be used in addition.
 The Sentry UI will display all the data sent.

-`level`
+Category

+: A category under which to label the event.
+This crumb is similar to a logger name, and will let you more easily understand the area an event took place, such as `auth`.

+Level

-The severity of an event.
+: The severity of an event.
 The level is set to one of five values, which are, in order of severity: `fatal`, `error`, `warning`, `info`, and `debug.error`.
 The default is `info`.

+Type

+: A semi-internal attribute `type` can control the type of the breadcrumb.
+By default all breadcrumbs are recorded as `default`, which makes them appear as a log entry.
+Other types are available that influence how they are rendered:

+  * `default`: The default breadcrumb rendering.
+  * `http`: Renders the breadcrumb as HTTP request.
+  * `error`: Renders the breadcrumb as a hard error.

+  _The type is not exclusively used to customize the rendering.
+We do not recommend changing the type from the default._

+Timestamp

+: A timestamp representing when the breadcrumb occurred.
+The format is either a string as defined in RFC 3339 or a numeric (integer or float) value representing the number of seconds that have elapsed since the Unix epoch.

 ### How You Can Modify